Close

 7. Miscarriage

 A miscarriage is associated with excessive pain in the uterus, and it can last up to 10 days.
-Talk to your doctor immediately as miscarriage needs treatment.
+Talk to your doctor immediately, as a miscarriage needs treatment.

 8. Accommodation Pain

-However, molar pregnancy is something you need to be aware of.
-Molar pregnancy is when the baby grows as a lump of tissues.
+However, a molar pregnancy is something you need to be aware of.
+Molar pregnancy is when the baby grows as a lump of tissue.
 It is associated with vaginal bleeding and a lot of pain.
 The embryo cannot survive, and the lump needs to be removed immediately.

 9. Kidney Stones